balena-io-modules/balena-temen/README.md

 assert_eq!(eval(data).unwrap(), evaluated);
 ```

-You can find more information in the [API documentation].

 ## Support

 If you're having any problem, please [raise an issue] on GitHub or [contact us], and the [balena.io] team